RACHEL COAD - 'Restoration'

 Mark (2017) 185 X 185 cm oil on canvas

 In Mark (2017) perhaps the least animated work in the show; one has the unmistakeable impression of hesitation or thought on the part of the subject and in scale and composition an undeniable scrutiny.
-But one but cannot help suspecting that, even for the monochrome treatment, a photograph would have conveyed this just as well.
+But one cannot but help suspecting that, even for the monochrome treatment, a photograph would have conveyed this just as well.
 Once one embarks upon more painterly or formal means, inevitably such questions arise and it is a tribute to the artist’s rigour that appeals to pictorial standards soon follow, leave one wondering for instance whether traditional proportion and modelling need be preserved in such a searching examination?
 The work thus engages with fundamental issues for painting, simply through pursuing more personal and particular issues.
 It would be premature to claim too much for the work, but clearly it carves out distinctive territory.
 We do not strictly detect a print genre, although the works remind one of Vox Pop interviews somewhat, but the oblique angle to eyelines ensures that the focus is now upon a more psychological and personal project.

 Adri (2017) 175 X 175 cm oil on canvas